sbond75/backupMyIPhone/README.md

 5. Setup the server further by running this: `./ibackupServer.sh` (run as any user with `sudo` permissions since `sudo` will be used within the script).
 6. Run this command on the server to start the backup server: `sudo -E su --preserve-environment iosbackup_server ./ibackupServer.sh`
+7. For first-time setup of one or more devices that get plugged in (pairing and encryption enabling), run `./ibackupClient.sh '' 1 $useLocalDiskThenTransfer`, where `useLocalDiskThenTransfer` should be set to 1 if you want to store the backup locally and then transfer it to the server with lftp automatically rather than using the default method of using a curlftpfs mount.
+You will be prompted for `sudo` inputs while using this mode and a device gets plugged in.
+You can Ctrl-C after initial backup is performed with this mode, then do the below step.
-7. Run this command on the client to start listening for iOS devices to be plugged into usbmuxd on the client via USB: `./ibackupClient.sh` (you will be prompted for sudo to run usbmuxd with)
+8. Run this command on the client to start listening for iOS devices to be plugged into usbmuxd on the client via USB: `./ibackupClient.sh` (you will be prompted for sudo to run usbmuxd with).
+If you want to use the local disk to store the backup until it is finished, then transfer it to the server rather than using curlftpfs, use `./ibackupClient.sh '' '' 1` (as described in the previous step).
-8. Finished -- when devices are plugged in, they will be backed up.
+9. Finished -- when devices are plugged in, they will be backed up.

 ## Tools